-Adam Hanbury-Brown is an MS/PhD track student at UC Berkeley studying tree seedling recruitment in tropical forests and Roosevelt elk habitat use in Northern California.
+Adam Hanbury-Brown is a PhD candidate at UC Berkeley studying tree seedling recruitment in tropical forests and Roosevelt elk movements and habitat selection in Northern California.

 Justin Bagley was a postdoc at Berkeley Lab studying land-atmosphere interactions in managed landscapes of the Great Plains.
 He now works in the private sector on energy efficiency.

 Andrea Campanella was a staff research associate on the Alpine Treeline Warming Experiment and is now Assistant Director of the James Reserve and Oasis de los Osos.